mattermost/docs/source/administration/devops-command-center.rst

 - Using slash command */incident end* from within the incident channel.
 - Using the **End Incident** button in the RHS panel while in the incident channel.

-The incident will become inactive, be removed from the list of active incidents, and the associated channel is archived.
+The incident will become inactive, be removed from the list of active incidents, and the associated channel will be archived.

 Administrator's Guide